Balcony Accident Lawyer

-- Apartment staff do not notify tenants of balcony weight limits and tolerances.
+- Apartment staff does not notify tenants of balcony weight limits and tolerances that could cause a balcony collapse.
 Residents may subject balconies to excessive wear and tear without knowing that their actions impact the balcony's structural integrity.

-The injuries resulting from balcony accidents are often serious and catastrophic.
+The serious injuries resulting from balcony accidents are often serious and catastrophic.
 In most cases, the victim is completely unaware of the issue and the accidents happen without any warning signs.
-The height of the balcony and objects on the ground can play a large role in the severity of injuries suffered, and the prognosis for victims is rarely positive.
-Injuries suffered in these accidents include the following.
+The height of the balcony and objects on the ground can play a large role in the severity of injuries suffered, and the prognosis for victims is rarely favorable.

 - Fractures and shattered bones or joints.
 The impact of a fall from considerable heights is almost always bound to result in broken bones.
-Expensive surgeries and painful rehabilitation may be required if the fractures are serious or located in or near load bearing joints.
+Expensive surgeries and painful rehabilitation may be required if the fractures are serious or located in or near load-bearing joints.

 - Traumatic brain injuries.
-If the victim strikes his or her head in a fall, it is possible to endure traumatic brain injuries that have a long term impact on cognitive functions, memory, speech and motor function.
+If the victim strikes his or her head in a fall, it is possible to endure traumatic brain injuries that have a long-term impact on cognitive functions, memory, speech, and motor function.

 - Ruptured or perforated organs.
-Blunt trauma can cause internal injuries, especially if broken bones with sharp edges cause internal damage.
+Blunt trauma can cause internal injuries, mainly if broken bones with sharp edges cause internal damage.
 Broken ribs can puncture the lungs and the spleen can rupture upon impact.
 The hidden danger of internal injuries is that they may not be detected until they have been allowed to cause considerable damage to vital organs.

 - Secondary injuries and complications.
-Untreated open wounds, perforated organs and internal bleeding can result in additional complications such as the development of infection at the site of the injury or septic shock, which is a condition resulting when an infection reaches the bloodstream where it can be carried to other parts of the body.
+Untreated, open wounds, perforated organs, and internal bleeding can result in additional complications such as the development of infection at the site of the injury or septic shock, which is a condition resulting when an infection reaches the bloodstream where it can be carried to other parts of the body.

 - Death from injuries sustained in the fall or upon impact.